Sustainable Cooks

 Notes

-Alternative method: simply place the ears of corn, still in the husk into a paper bag.
+Alternative method: Place the ears of corn, still in the husk into a paper bag.
 Wrap the bag tightly, tape it shut, and stick it in the freezer.
+While this method is easier, the storage time is shorter.
+Corn on the cob that is not blanched is best used within 2-4 months.

 To cook {from frozen}: Fill a saucepan with 2 inches of water and add a metal steamer rack.
 Lay the ears of corn in the steamer, put a lid on it, and cook over medium heat for 5 minutes.